hzub/ng-chroma/README.md

 ### Description

-**ng-chroma** is component for choosing colors using spectrum HSV view, dedicated for Angular 1.5+.
+**ng-chroma** is component for choosing colors using HSB spectrum, dedicated for Angular 1.5+.
 Library was created with simplicity of customization and configuration in mind.

 Its features includes: